bowmanlab/PEPC/README.md

 db = '/psipred/BLAST+/Pfam-A' ## database for blastp search
 ```

-After this point, you should have all the depenecies you need to run the model on your protein sequence.
+After this point, you should have all the depenecies you need to run PEPC on your protein sequence.

 ## Usage
 Run PEPC as\